 There is no national-level data or information sharing mechanism, nor a national Geospatial Database Infrastructure in place to facilitate the sharing of data and information among institutions.
 However, some institutions have their own spatial database infrastructure, such as the Survey Department;

-The DMC is aware of the value of geo-spatial information but lack the capacities to make use of space-based information for risk management and emergencyresponse efforts.
+The DMC is aware of the value of geo-spatial information but lack the capacities to make use of for risk management and emergencyresponse efforts.
 There is a recognition regarding the need to build capacities within the DMC;

-The Government of Sri Lanka should incorporate the use of space-based information in its policies related to disaster-risk management and emergencyresponse as a way to take advantage of the opportunities that are being made available by the space community, including mechanisms such as the Charter and Sentinel Asia;
+The Government of Sri Lanka should incorporate the use of in its policies related to disaster-risk management and emergencyresponse as a way to take advantage of the opportunities that are being made available by the space community, including mechanisms such as the Charter and Sentinel Asia;

 The Ministry of Disaster Management should incorporate policy interventions to define clear cooperation and information sharing mechanism between data provider organisations, to leverage on best practice and policy interventions to strengthen organisations mandated to play critical role in early warning;